cfoust/cy/docs/src/architecture.md

 # Architecture

 This document is intended to be a brief introduction to `cy`'s code structure and its commonly used abstractions.
-It is useful for anyone interested in contributing to `cy` or any of its constituent libraries, some of which may (eventually) be broken out into separate projects.
+The intended audience is anyone interested in contributing to `cy` or any of its constituent libraries, some of which may (eventually) be broken out into separate projects.

 It is safe to assume that the high-level description in this document will remain reliable despite changes in the actual implementation, but if you are ever in doubt:

-1. Read the README for the package you are modifying (typically in `pkg/*`.)
+1. Read the README for the package you are modifying.
+Most packages in `pkg` have their own READMEs (along with some sub-packages.)
 2. Ask for help [in Discord](https://discord.gg/NRQG3wbWGM).
 3. Consult the code itself.